michaelroland/fhlow/README.md

 Packages encapsulate a single VHDL package.
 Each package consists of a directory starting with the prefix `pkg` located within a group directory, e.g.
-`grpExamples/pkgExample1/`.
-A package has its source files located in a directory named `src/` (i.e. `grpExamples/pkgExample1/src/`).
+[`grpExamples/pkgExample1/`](grpExamples/pkgExample1/).
+A package has its source files located in a directory named `src/`, e.g.
+[`grpExamples/pkgExample1/src/`](grpExamples/pkgExample1/src/).
 The name of the source file of a package has the form `PackageName-p.vhd`.

 ### Units

 Units encapsulate a single VHDL entity and its architectures.
-Each unit consists of a directory starting with the prefix `unit` located within a group directory, e.g. `grpExamples/unitExample2/`.
-A unit has its source files located in a directory named `src/` (i.e. `grpExamples/unitExample2/src/`).
+Each unit consists of a directory starting with the prefix `unit` located within a group directory, e.g. [`grpExamples/unitExample1/`](grpExamples/unitExample1/).
+A unit has its source files located in a directory named `src/`, e.g.
+[`grpExamples/unitExample1/src/`](grpExamples/unitExample1/src/).
 The names of the source files of a unit are as follows:

 - Entity: `UnitName-e.vhd`
 - Architecture: `UnitName-ArchitectureName-a.vhd`